 Modern equivalents of true ninja can be found in the special operatives and espionage agents used by military forces around the world.
 These elite troops combine combat skills, stealth, and technology to infiltrate enemy strongholds, gather secret information, and spread disinformation -- just like their ninja forefathers hundreds of years ago.

-For more information on ninja and related topics, check out the links on the next page.
+For more information on ninja and related topics, check out the links below.